jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 I’ll devote this blog to the fundamental elements of unit tests.
 These fundamental elements tend to apply to all automated tests.

 __Caveat__ – I’m going to focus upon the fundamental elements of unit/automated tests.
 I’m not going to provide specific unit test examples.
-Unit test examples for different languages abound upon the internet.
+Unit test examples for different languages abound on the internet.

 # We’ve Always Been Testing Our Code
 We’ve always tested our code, even when the code has been proven correct.